prakrititz/Webify/README.md

 - **Responsive Design**: Generated websites are mobile-friendly and adaptable to different screen sizes.
 - **Video Embedding**: Automatically embeds the YouTube video into the website, allowing visitors to watch directly from the site.
 - **Metadata Extraction & Parsing**: Uses LangChain to extract and parse video metadata like title, description, and tags to populate the website content.
+- **Easily Downloadable**: The generated website is packaged into a zip file for easy downloading.
+- **Powered by Llama 3.1**: Utilizes the powerful Llama 3.1 model for advanced language processing and content generation.
 ## Getting Started

 ### Prerequisites